 Heidi McBain, a licensed professional counselor based in Texas, suggests seeking out like-minded people who have been where you are.
 “Social media and online groups are good places to start,” she says.
 Also, private therapy and support hotlines and/or groups, offer a safe place to open up and connect with others going through similar experiences.

-At New York City’s Animal Medical Center, the Pet Loss Support Group provides an anonymous, judgment-free zone for anyone grieving a pet.
 “It’s important to understand you shouldn’t grieve alone,” says Mary Brosnan, a social worker and leader of the group.
 “The most important thing you can get out of a group is the sense that there is nothing wrong with you for feeling the way you do.”

 Memorializing Your Dog

 In addition to seeking support, there are easy ways you can honor your beloved pet’s memory.

 - Commemorate his life: One of the best ways to find closure is to hold a memorial service.
 Whether you choose to bury your dog or scatter his ashes in a place that holds special meaning, a memorial service gives you and your family the chance to say goodbye.